View on GitHub

 raining material for the session 'Heterogeneous programming with Kokkos'

 As the diversity of hardware accelerators increases, and CPUs keep adding more cores, it becomes increasingly important to write software that can run in a heterogeneous environment.
-This training will introduce you to Kokkos, a programming model that allows you to write code that can run on CPUs, GPUs, and other accelerators.
-Kokkos is a C++ library that provides abstractions for parallel programming, and can generate code for different hardware platforms.
+This training introduces Kokkos, a C++ programming model that lets you write parallel code for CPUs, GPUs, and other accelerators.

 Learning outcomes